The Officers of the RCR are:

 (Registrar of the Faculty)

-Nicky Thorp trained in Medicine at the University of Leicester and completed her specialist oncology training at the Clatterbridge Cancer Centre, where she was appointed as a consultant clinical oncologist in 2001 with subspeciality interests in breast cancer and paediatric radiotherapy.
-After relinquishing her breast practice in 2019, she now focuses on paediatric radiotherapy and late effects, combining her role at Clatterbridge with an honorary consultant post at the Proton Beam Therapy Centre at the Christie Hospital.
+Nicky Thorp trained in Medicine at the University of Leicester and completed her specialist oncology training at the Clatterbridge Cancer Centre.
+She was appointed as a consultant clinical oncologist in 2001 at Clatterbridge with subspeciality interests in breast, paediatric radiotherapy and late effects.
+In 2019 she took up a post at the Christie Hospital in Manchester specialising in photon and proton beam therapy for children.
 Her research interests are in paediatric brain tumours and radiotherapy quality assurance.

-Outside of medicine, Nicky sat on the Board of the National Museums of Liverpool between 2011 and 2020.
+Outside of medicine, Nicky sits on the Foundation Board of the National Museums of Liverpool, having been a member of the NML Trustee Board between 2011 and 2020.
 She lives on Wirral with her husband and their three children.